top of page

 Microcontrollers with mid-sized touch-screen displays

-I've been nibbling away at the task of making a home-brew outdoors navigational device for a while now, 3 or 4 years, I guess.
-In that time I've made 2 prototypes with varying success.
-The first used tricolor e-ink but I found that the small, slow display with 15 second refresh was a show-stopper.
-Only red and black made it hard to draw water as well as tracks as well as position icons too.
+Over 3 or 4 years, I've made 4 prototypes with varying success.
+The first used tricolor e-ink but I found that the small, slow display with 15 second refresh and no fast refresh (only monochrome eink has that) was a show-stopper.
+Only red and black made it hard to draw water as well as tracks and waypoints and a position icon too.
 The second used a transflective monochrome low-power graphical display that has great resolution and fast refresh but I found that the lack of color made it hard to use as a mapping device.
 Hard to tell the tracks and creeks apart, for example.
 I could use a blinking position icon, but how to do waypoints, for example?
-Couldn't find a color transflective of a suitable size either.
+Couldn't find a color transflective of a suitable size either, despite them being common in smartwatches and hand-held GPSs.

 OK, so search for the hut, I hear you say.
 Uh huh.
 I tried that.
 "Google Maps, find Dorich's hut".
-It found one in New Hampshire USA whereas the hut I wanted, a mere 3 km from where I was, was actually called Derscho's hut, but that never came up in the search's list of possible matches to choose from until I at least got the first 3 letters correct.
+It found one in New Hampshire USA whereas the hut I wanted, a mere 3 km from where I was, in Australia was actually called Derscho's hut, but that never came up in the search's list of possible matches to choose from until I at least got the first 3 letters correct.
 Do I need to remember the exact name of the hut, whilst in a brain-fog, slowly dying from standing in a freezing blizzard, in order to find it?
 I don't care what it is called, just show me the freaking huts on the map!
 You get the idea.
 My priorities are slightly different from Google Map's developers.

 Get a better app, you say, like Alltrails, that does show the huts at all zoom levels.
 Uhuh, have you found one?
 Alltrails isn't much better than Google maps in this respect.
 Neither is Garmin Explore or Garmin Earthmate.
 It's like they don't want to put huts on their maps in case they disappear, leaving hikers in a precarious position.
 Fair enough, the huts do burn down occasionally.